-Gerhard Berger is a former Austrian Formula 1 driver born in Worgl on the 27th of August 1959.
+Gerhard Berger is a former Austrian Formula 1 driver born in Worgl on August 27, 1959.
 Though he spent 14 seasons in Formula 1, his biggest achievement was to finish 3rd overall in the Drivers’ championship, in 1988 and 1994.

 Career worthy of respect